OpenRegulatory Template

 Category of event

-Examples of possible event categories are as follows.
-For more examples, see MEDDEV 2.12/1 rev. 8 guidance.
+Examples for possible incidents are as follows.
+For more information, see MDCG 2023-3, para.
+2.

 (2) Relationship Between the Device and Event

-Criterion: A (direct or indirect) causal relationship is suspected between the device and the event.
+Criterion: A (direct or indirect) causal relationship between the incident and the medical device has been established, is reasonably possible or suspected.

 Applicable? ( ) Yes ( ) No